ben-manes/gradle-versions-plugin/README.md

 report for dependency updates in all subprojects.
 Alternatively, you can run the task separately in each subproject to generate separate reports for each subproject.

+#### Configuration cache

+On Gradle 8.4 and newer, the task supports the configuration cache.
+Each project resolves its own dependencies into a partial result, and the root task merges those into a single report, so no project reads another project's configurations.
+Older Gradle versions keep the previous behavior, which is not configuration-cache compatible.

+The resolution happens while the cache entry is stored, not while the task runs.
+Everything set on `dependencyUpdates`—`revision`, `checkConstraints`, `filterConfigurations`, `resolutionStrategy` and `rejectVersionIf`—has therefore been applied by the time the partial results are written, and a build that reuses the cache entry replays them.

+A report served from a reused entry is not stale.
+The dependency metadata read while resolving is tracked as a cache input, so publishing a new version of a dependency invalidates the entry and the next build resolves again.

 #### Revisions

 The `revision` task property controls the [Ivy resolution strategy][ivy_resolution_strategy] for determining what constitutes